 \section{Conclusion}

-QuLTRA provides a general and efficient framework for the simulation of superconducting quantum circuits combining lumped and distributed components.
-By directly modeling distributed elements such as CPW resonators and couplers, the method eliminates the need for heavy lumped-element discretization, significantly reducing the number of circuit nodes and computational time.
-Validation against electromagnetic simulations, existing software packages and experimental designs from the literature shows that QuLTRA achieves excellent accuracy across a wide range of circuit topologies.
+We have presented a general method for analyzing superconducting quantum circuits combining lumped and distributed components.
+The method has been validated through its implementation in a dedicated package called QuLTRA.
+By directly modeling distributed elements such as CPW resonators and couplers, the method eliminates the need for heavy lumped-element discretization, significantly reducing the number of circuit nodes.
+Validation against electromagnetic simulations, existing software packages and experimental designs from the literature shows that the approach achieves excellent accuracy across a wide range of circuit topologies.
 The discussed application examples, including Purcell protected readout, multi-mode ultra-strong coupling, and multiplexed qubit readout, highlight the tool versatility in addressing engineering optimization studies in circuit QED.

-We stress that, even if in its present version the code supports distributed components based only on ideal (i.e., lossless and straight) CPW transmission lines and multi-line couplers, the method lends itself to ample generalizations.
-Indeed, any circuit that in its linearized version can be interpreted as a network of multi-port components, each described by a suitable admittance matrix, can in principle be analysed with the method adopted by QuLTRA.
+We stress that, even if the examples presented here involve only ideal (i.e.~lossless and straight) CPW transmission lines and multi-line couplers, the method lends itself to ample generalizations.
+Indeed, any circuit that in its linearized version can be interpreted as a network of multi-port components, each described by an admittance matrix, can in principle be analysed with the proposed method.

-Finally, additional future improvements of QuLTRA may involve the implementation of a graphical interface, the possibility to export the full Hamiltonian of quantum circuits as a \texttt{Qobj()} for seamless integration with QuTiP \cite{qutip}, the calculation of zero-point fluctuation terms via energy participation coefficients that account for higher-order terms in the Taylor expansion, and the extension of the method to circuits with strong anharmonicity \cite{high_anharmonicity}.